NRPA Equity in Practice Certificate Program Series

 Are there any requirements outside of the application form?

-Do I have to attend all course sessions?
+Do I have to attend all of the live workshops?

 Can multiple people from the same agency apply?